bmw-ece-ntust/internship/arrival-guide.md

 - Plug Adaptor
 - Bath Soap
 - Room Slippers
-- Table Broom
 - Bath Towel
 - Face Towel
 - Toothbrush
-- Glass for Toothbrush
 - Toothpaste
 - Cloth Hanger
 - Detergent
+- Bed sheets
+*Some of the things above can also be bought at Supermarket in Taiwan

 # Things to Buy in Taiwan
 - Sim Card
 - Mattress
 - Pillow
 - Bolster
 - Bedcover
-- Bed sheets

 # Things Available in NTUST Dorm
 - Wifi
 - Study Table
 - Chair